πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Histogram & contrast stretch

-How many pixels take each intensity.
-Useful for contrast, thresholding, and analysis.
+Counts how many pixels fall at each intensity.
+Useful for contrast adjustment, thresholding, and analysis.

 void histogram(int w, int h,